Dear readers of ADxS.org, please forgive the disruption.

 3.2.
 Causes of aldosterone deficiency

-The cause may be disorders of aldosterone biosynthesis.
+This can be caused by disorders of aldosterone biosynthesis.
 These are very rare.

 • 21-hydroxylase deficiency

-• Partial 21-hydroxylase deficiency (reduction of aldosterone production to 1-2%) can maintain adequate mineralocorticoid function3
+• Partial 21-hydroxylase deficiency (reduction of aldosterone production to 1-2%) can maintain sufficient mineralocorticoid function3

 • Aldosterone synthetase deficiency